guestOS/guestOS/README.md

 ### -
-This is the fork of the [Cocotron](https://github.com/cjwl/cocotron) project by Christopher Lloyd, specifically targeted for Linux, FreeBSD etc. Aimed at providing an alternative to Qt and Gtk for free desktop environment.
+This is the fork of the [Cocotron](https://github.com/cjwl/cocotron) project by Christopher Lloyd, primarily targeted at open-source platforms (Linux, FreeBSD etc).
+Aimed at becoming an alternative to Qt and Gtk for these plaforms.
+And built with [Ethical Design](https://ind.ie/ethical-design/) principles in mind.

 ## Scope

-Project's scope is limeted to Darwin's stack implemetation, no additions, no custom solutions.
-For exaple while [CoreObject](http://coreobject.org) seems really nice, we will still stick with CoreData.
+Project's scope is limited to Darwin stack implemetation, without any unnecessary additions.
+For exaple while [CoreObject](http://coreobject.org) seems really nice, we are still going to stick with CoreData.

 Everything present in reference implemetations (i.e. macOS, iOS, watchOS, tvOS) is welcome…